Koukobin/Ermis/README.md

 ## Report an issue

-To report bugs, security vulnerabilities, or any other issues for that matter, please use the GitHub Issues tab to report them.
+To report bugs, or any other issues for that matter, please use the GitHub Issues tab to report them.
 Alternatively, you can contact me directly via email here: [ilias.koukovinis@gmail.com]

 When reporting an issue, please include:
 - A clear and descriptive title.
 - Steps to reproduce the issue.
 - Helpful log or error messages if available.
 - Your environment details (OS, app version, etc.).

+Regarding **security vulnerabilities**, I pledge you **not** to use Github Issues or a pull
+request to address them.
+Instead, email my directly at [ilias.koukovinis@gmail.com].
+For more information, see [SECURITY.md](./SECURITY.md).

 ## Authors